 In my twenties, I developed an interest in spiritual development, started taking online teachings for chakra activation and cleansing, neuro linguistic programming, learning to use both sides of the brain, and meditation.
 I read many, many books about self discovery and development.
 I took a sabbatical to travel through India, Nepal and Tibet, looking at different religions and modes of spirituality.
 I became a practicing Buddhist for a year, and I visited Sarnath, where Buddha taught.
 I then followed the teachings of an Indian guru through many hours of energetic practices and meditation.
 I did not just pursue the spiritual aspects of these teachings, and also completed a coaching course in 2013 and commenced coaching people that year.

 I find that supporting others is what I’m supposed to be doing.
 It comes easily, and naturally to me.
 I know what the person who comes to me is looking for deep inside, and am able to support them in finding that.
-Whether it is a form of healing physical or emotional hurts, getting in touch with who you are once learnt behaviours and thought patterns are taken away, becoming one with the field of potential from which creation takes place, or experiencing Being.
+Whether it is a form of healing physical or emotional hurts, getting in touch with who you are once learnt behaviors and thought patterns are taken away, becoming one with the field of potential from which creation takes place, or Being.

 I live in the Netherlands with my loved ones.